surahman/FTeX/pkg/rest/handlers/README.md

 }
 ```
 #### Refresh

+Refresh a valid but expiring JWT within the refresh threshold window.
+The client must refresh the token before
+expiration but within the refresh threshold specified in the `JWT` authorization response.

 _Request:_ A valid JWT must be provided in the request header and will be validated with a fresh token issued against it.
 _Response:_ A valid JWT will be returned as an authorization response.